Kim Campbell: Campaign

-Campbell's initial popularity declined after the writ was dropped.
+Campbell's initial popularity declined after the election was called.
 When she was running for the party leadership, Campbell's frank honesty was seen as an important asset and a sharp contrast from Mulroney's highly polished style.
 However, this backfired when she told reporters at a Rideau Hall event that the deficit or unemployment was unlikely to be much reduced before the "end of the century".
 During the election campaign, she further stated that discussing a complete overhaul of Canada's social policies in all their complexities could not be done in just 47 days; this statement was reduced to her having stated that an election is no time to discuss important issues.

 The PCs' support tailed off as the campaign progressed.
 By October, polls showed the Liberals were well on their way to at least a minority government, and would probably win a majority without dramatic measures.
 Even at this point, Campbell was still considerably more popular than Liberal leader Jean Chrétien.
 In hopes of stemming the tide, the PC campaign team put together a series of ads attacking the Liberal leader.
-The second ad appeared to mock Chrétien's Bell's palsy facial paralysis, and generated a severe backlash from the media, with some PC candidates calling for the ad to be pulled from broadcasts.
-Campbell disavowed direct responsibility for the ad, and claimed to have ordered it off the air over her staff's objections.
+The second ad appeared to mock Chrétien's Bell's palsy facial paralysis and generated a severe backlash from the media, with some PC candidates calling for the ad to be pulled from broadcasts.
+Campbell disavowed direct responsibility for the ad and claimed to have ordered it off the air over her staff's objections.

-During the campaign, the PC support plummeted into the teens, while the Liberals, the Reform Party, and the Bloc Québécois gained in the polls.
+During the campaign, the PC support plummeted into the tens, while the Liberals, the Reform Party, and the Bloc Québécois gained in the polls.
 This assured that the Liberals would win a majority government.